TomSssM/MyCodewars/task-archieve/task-type-summary.md

     </details>

-3. Get all unique combinations of values of many arrays in any order (adapt the approach called "Merge two queues of prefixes")
+3. Get all unique combinations of values of many arrays in any order (adapt the approach called "Merge two Queues of prefixes")
     <details>

     <summary>Code</summary>